 Through assistantships, some full-time students have the opportunity to assist faculty and administrators in meeting their teaching, research, and administrative obligations.
 In return, students receive tuition assistance and a stipend or salary.
 Every year the School of Education awards approximately 100 assistantships.
 The total remunerative value of an assistantship is a "package" including both tuition support and a stipend or salary, as well as an out-of-state tuition waiver, if applicable.

 Assistantships are sometimes available in other offices on the William & Mary campus as well as in other educational agencies in the community.
-Although the level of financial support provided in these assistantships usually equals and can even exceed the support provided through the School of Education, the exact dollar value varies each year and is determined by the individual agencies.
+The exact dollar value varies each year and is determined by the individual agencies.
 Higher Education Students are eligible for assistantships in the Division of Student Affairs.

 Faculty and supervisors with assistantship openings will review resumes at the time of admission application review.
 Admitted students who have been selected for an assistantship will either be notified with the admission offer, or will receive an email with the details of the assistantship in March or April.

 A full-time assistantship is 20 hours per week, and a half-time assistantship is 10 hours per week.
-Most students complete the assistantship application when they complete the application for admission.
-If you did not, you can send in the application after admission.
+Students can express their interest in an assistantship on the online application for admission.
 Eligibility, selection, requirements, payment information, etc. can be found in the graduate assistantship policy document.